 Stop feeling guilty about saying No to obligations and time stealers which take you away from the things you really want to be doing whether that’s spending time with your family or taking care of yourself.
 Saying no is saying yes to healthy boundaries.

-Unless it’s a Hell Yes, it’s a Hell No!
+One easy mantra to remember is: Unless it’s a Hell Yes, it’s a Hell No!

 However, sometimes this means I only get six hours of sleep before the kids are running and jumping in my bed the next morning.
 The less sleep I get, the more irritable I am and more likely I am to get stressed and overreact to little inconsequential things.

-My husband lets me take the lead on caring for our children because I stay at home with them, but when I’m feeling overwhelmed or need a break, he gladly steps in and takes the kids outside or out of the house to do something fun for an hour or two.
+My husband lets me take the lead on caring for our children because I stay at home with them and he works a lot, but when I’m feeling overwhelmed or need a break, he gladly steps in and takes the kids outside or out of the house to do something fun for an hour or two.